-Figure 12.5 Stomach.
+Figure 15.5 Stomach.
 The stomach has four major regions: the cardia, fundus, body, and pylorus.
 The addition of an inner oblique smooth muscle layer gives the muscularis the ability to vigorously churn and mix food.
-From Betts et al., 2013.
+From Betts, et al., 2013.
 Licensed under CC BY 4.0.
-[Fig. 12.5 Image description.]
+[Image description.]
 The convex lateral surface of the stomach is called the greater curvature; the concave medial border is the lesser curvature.
 The stomach is held in place by the lesser omentum, which extends from the liver to the lesser curvature, and the greater omentum, which runs from the greater curvature to the posterior abdominal wall.
-Partially digested food mixed with digestive juices of the stomach becomes known as chyme.

-Small Intestines
+Small Intestines Did You Know?

+Your body absorbs 90 per cent of our nutrients through the small intestine, into your blood.
 Chyme released from the stomach enters the small intestine, which is the primary digestive organ in the body.
 Not only is this where most digestion occurs, it is also where practically all absorption occurs.
 The longest part of the alimentary canal, the small intestine is about 3.05 meters (10 feet) long in a living person (but about twice as long in a cadaver due to the loss of muscle tone).
 Since this makes it about five times longer than the large intestine, you might wonder why it is called "small."
 In fact, its name derives from its relatively smaller diameter of only about 2.54 cm (1 in), compared with 7.62 cm (3 in) for the large intestine.
-As we'll see shortly, in addition to its length, the folds and projections of the lining of the small intestine work to give it an enormous surface area, which is approximately 200 m^2 , more than 100 times the surface area of your skin.
+As we'll see shortly, in addition to its length, the folds and projections of the lining of the small intestine work to give it an enormous surface area of your skin.
 This large surface area is necessary for complex processes of digestion and absorption that occur within it.
 The coiled tube of the small intestine is subdivided into three regions.
-From proximal (at the stomach) to distal, these are the duodenum, jejunum, and ileum (see Figure 12.6).
+From proximal (at the stomach) to distal, these are the duodenum, jejunum, and